mbanf/HaschSeq/README.md

 disease-related traits.
 Our study provides a robust method for analyzing genome-wide variations of transcription factor occupancy and identified genetic and epigenetic variations of the BR response transcription network in maize.

+###

+Revision

+old counts, new peaks and input - 7817 ASBs

 klaeren